Profile information

 Spanish: IntermediateThis host offers a language exchange

 We are comfortable in English and French.
-We also speak intermediate Spanish, learned for our travels in central America, particularly Nicaragua, where we have a charity supporting women and children.Accommodation
+We also speak intermediate Spanish, learned on our travels in central America, particularly Nicaragua, where we used to have a charity supporting women and children.Accommodation

 What else ...